isomerpages/mlaw-corp/news/speeches/_posts/2023-03-08-post-Keynote Address by Minister K Shanmugam at the ISEAS Yusof Ishak Workshop.md

 100. In February 2022, Russia declared the Minsk Agreements null and on 24 February 2022, it invaded Ukraine.

 {:start="101"}
 101. So, you can see, the facts are a little bit more involved than what you read daily from much of the Western media.
 The facts are a little bit more nuanced.
 So I said, nothing justifies the Russian invasion of Ukraine – I made that clear.
 Nothing can justify the horrors that the Ukrainian people are going through.
-But the picture that is presented is a little bit more nuanced than the media portrays it.
+But, the picture that is presented is a little bit more nuanced than the media portrays it.

 **IV.
 LESSONS**